seanbaxter/DirectXShaderCompiler/docs/ProgrammersManual.rst

 This section describes some of the advanced or obscure API's that most clients do not need to be aware of.
-These API's tend manage the inner workings of the LLVM system, and only need to be accessed in unusual circumstances.
+These API's tend manage the inner workings of the LLVM37 system, and only need to be accessed in unusual circumstances.

 .. _SymbolTable: